onzfonz/comp227/src/content/5/en/part5a.md

 User details of the logged-in user do not have to be saved to the local storage yet.

-> **NB** You can implement the conditional rendering of the login form like this for example:
+> **Pertinent:** You can implement the conditional rendering of the login form like this for example:
 >
 > ```js
 >   if (user === null) {